-Upon arrival in Bishkek early this morning you will be met and transferred to your hotel for early check-in.
-The remainder of the day is at your leisure before an afternoon lunch and welcome meeting.
+Fly to Bishkek where upon arrival you will be met and transferred to your hotel for check-in.
+The remainder of the day is at leisure before an afternoon lunch and welcome meeting.

-In the late afternoon, you will take a short city tour that includes Manas Monument, Ala Too Square and Independ Monument.
+In the late afternoon, you will take a city tour and visit Manas Monument, Ala Too Square to watch the changing of the Guard of Honour.
+You will finish this city tour at Victory Square.